 - Mention Black Friday in your ad copy.
 Don’t forget to update your ad copy to reflect the name of the sales event you’re running.

-- Use the Google Ads promotions extension.
-The promotion extension will add another line to your ads featuring the event, the discount, and the offer expiration date.
+- Use the Google Ads promotion extension.
+It will add another line to your ads featuring the event, the discount, and the offer expiration date.

 - Imply scarcity in the ad copy.
-You can use ad customizers that will add to the ads the information about the quantity of product left in your inventory.
+You can use customizers that will add information about the quantity of products left in your inventory.

-Also, you should remember to start planning for the Black Friday ads a little in advance.
-If you’re running ads on Facebook, you might want to start running them a week early to give them time to calibrate and catch their stride.
+Also, start planning for the Black Friday ads a little in advance.
+If you’re running ads on Facebook, run them a week early to give them time to calibrate and catch their stride.

-Another way you can play into people’s love of good deals is by offering coupons or discount codes as part of the pre-Black Friday marketing campaign.
-This strategy can work equally well for online and offline marketing tools.
-Similarly, it can benefit brick-and-mortar businesses as well as digital stores.
+Another way you can play into people’s love of good deals is by offering coupons or discount codes as part of your pre-Black Friday marketing campaign.
+This strategy works equally well for online and offline marketing.
 Just do it early enough to build anticipation and lock in the purchase intent.

-Offline, you can use coupons with most promotional tools you already use.
+Offline, you can use coupons with most of the promotional tools you already use.
 Coupons can easily become an addition to your direct mail marketing.
-If you’re buying TV or radio spots, you can include coupon codes in your ad copy.
+If you’re buying TV or radio spots, include coupon codes in your ad copy.
 You can also put them in magazines or newspapers and offer them with each in-store purchase.

-7. Boost average order value every step of the way
+7. Boost average order value at every step 🚀

 The best thing about Black Friday marketing is that you don’t have to reinvent the wheel every year.
-You can use the methods and tools that worked the previous year alongside some new things you want to try.
-But you can also use the simple sales strategies e-commerce businesses implement every day of the year, not just on Black Friday.
+You can use the methods and tools that worked the previous year alongside some new ones you want to try.
+You can also rely on the simple sales strategies e-commerce businesses implement every day of the year, not just on Black Friday.

-So let’s set your goal at increasing your Black Friday sales by boosting the average order value.
+Let’s say your goal is to increase your Black Friday sales by boosting the average order value.
 Some of the things you can try are:

 - Put free shipping behind a threshold.
-By all means, offer free shipping.
-But only make it available to people after they’ve purchased goods of a certain threshold value.
+Offer free shipping — but only make it available to people after they’ve purchased goods of a certain value.

-- Offer coupon codes or gift card rewards at checkout.
-Give your customers an incentive to add another item or two in their carts before checking out.
+- Offer coupon codes or gift cards at checkout.
+Give your customers an incentive to add another item or two to their carts before checking out.

 - Display upsell and cross-sell options.
-You can use product recommendations to show people similar or complementary products.
+Use product recommendations to show people similar or complementary products.

 - Sell things in bundles or bulk and display savings.
 Let your customers know that they’ll achieve extra savings if they buy more.

-These everyday sales and marketing strategies should have their place in your Black Friday arsenal.
-Not only do they work well on their own, but they become even more powerful when you combine them with the strategies you reserve for special sales events.
+These everyday sales and marketing strategies should have a place in your Black Friday arsenal.
+Not only do they work well on their own, but they also become even more powerful when you combine them with strategies for special sales events.

 🤩 Bonus tip: Multistream your live content!

-For several of these techniques, live video streams serve as a great delivery method.
+For several of these techniques, live video serves as a great delivery method.
 You can incorporate countdowns in a live stream, use live streams to boost your flash sales, and announce a referral program or coupon code.
-You could do these things with other forms of content, too, but there are very few forms of content that offer the interactivity and engagement of live streaming.
+You could do these things with other forms of content, too, but live streaming offers the most interactivity and engagement.

 If you’re already using live video content as part of your Black Friday marketing strategy, you could do so much more by streaming it to multiple websites at the same time.
-This is exactly what Restream, a multistreaming cloud service, can do for you — help you save time and money while giving you the tools to expand your reach.
+Restream, a multistreaming tool, can help you save time and money while giving you the tools to expand your reach.

-Best of all is that it’s easy to set up, and it doesn’t require any additional upfront investment in hardware or software.
-If you can stream, you can multistream, so there’s really no reason you wouldn’t try it.
+Best of all is that it’s easy to set up, and it doesn’t require any additional investment in hardware or software.
+If you can stream, you can multistream, so there’s really no reason you shouldn’t try it.

-Black Friday is among the most important (if not the most important) event in any retailer’s calendar.
+Black Friday is among the most important events in any retailer’s calendar.
 It’s the gateway into the holiday shopping season, and it can be a phenomenal day for a business’s bottom line.
 But you have to know how to put together a good Black Friday marketing strategy.

-Increasingly, this means knowing how to use the online channels you can access and different kinds of content that are suited for them.
-Live video can prove to be an effective content choice to deliver many of the sales and marketing techniques you’ll be using.
-Thanks to Restream, you’ll be able to use those techniques on your audience no matter where they want to watch your content.
+Increasingly, this means knowing how to use the online channels you can access and the different kinds of content that are suited for them.
+Live video is an effective content choice to deliver many of the sales and marketing techniques you’ll be using.
+Thanks to Restream, you can reach your audience no matter where they want to watch your content.